 HANK COLEMAN: Yes.
 Morgan Stanley just came out with recent, their expectations of the holiday shopping season saying that Ecommerce is going to account for about 13% of holiday retail sales, versus last year’s 11%.
 So, it’s definitely continuing the shift on Friday and…

 JOHN LAL: Black Friday was centered around the fact that people have that Friday, sort of off.
 And, they’d go to their local shopping malls and so on.
 Now, as shopping shifts online, that is less of a factor, because one beautiful thing about shopping online is you can do it any day, anytime.
 You don’t have to go anywhere.
 You can be in your pajamas.

 HANK COLEMAN: If I missed Black Friday, is it too late for me?

-HANK COLEMAN: You know, that used to be one of my Mom and my favorite things to do, is to go to the shopping mall on Christmas Eve and watch everybody run around like chicken with their heads cut off.
+HANK COLEMAN: You know, that used to be one of my Mom and my favorite things to do, is to go to the shopping mall on Christmas Eve and watch everybody run around like a chicken with their heads cut off.
 That used to be one of our favorite things to do.
-Of course we preplan and we had finished all of our shopping way in advance, but it was kind of a wonderful holiday ritual that we had together.
-Is Cyber Monday like the best… If I’m looking for the best deals, is that when, like I should make sure that I’m at my computer and not to miss those?
+Of course, we preplan and we had finished all of our shopping ways in advance, but it was kind of a wonderful holiday ritual that we had together.
+Is Cyber Monday the best… If I’m looking for the best deals, is that when like I should make sure that I’m at my computer and not to miss those?
 Is that the best technique?